Open-MAGVIT2: An Open-Source Project Toward Democratizing Auto-regressive Visual Generation: Introduction

 Although great processes are achieved, the quality of visual generation still falls behind the diffusion-based methods.
 The main factor is limited tokenizer performance.
 Tokenizers are generally posited as the upper bound of the visual generation, and inferior off-the-shelf tokenizers (e.g., VQ-VAE~\citep{vqvae}) will lead to poor generation quality.
 Although some improvements are done~\citep{vit-vqgan,rqvae,llamagen}, current tokenizers are limited by the codebook size and utilization, and the reconstruction performance is still far worse than VAE\citep{vae, stablediffusion} used in diffusion models.
 To unlock the potential of tokenizers, MAGVIT-v2~\citep{magvit2} proposes Lookup-Free Quantizer to enable a highly code-activated and super-large codebook, and achieves better generation quality than diffusion models. \textbf{However, such a powerful visual tokenizer is completely closed-source and we have no access to this so far, limiting the development of the academic community.}

-In this work, we push forward the auto-regressive visual generation in two folds: 1) \textbf{\textit{Replication of the visual tokenizer}}: We re-implement the advanced Lookup-Free Quantizer proposed by MAGVIT-v2.
-To our best knowledge, our open-source replication achieves the closest reconstruction performance stated in MAGVIT-v2 (1.18 vs. 1.15 rFID on ImageNet 128$\times$128) and outperforms all other methods on the hallmark Imagenet benchmark~\citep{imagenet}.
-2) \textbf{\textit{Integrating a super-large codebook with AR visual generation}}: Instead of simply following MAGVIT-v2 that leverages the vision-oriented design (i.e., mask generative methods~\citep{maskgit} for visual synthesis), we seek to exploit the potential of such a large codebook in vanilla auto-regressive generation.
+In this work, we push forward the auto-regressive visual generation in two folds: \begin{itemize}[leftmargin=0.5cm] \item \textbf{{Replication of the visual tokenizer}}: We re-implement the advanced Lookup-Free Quantizer proposed by MAGVIT-v2.
+To our best knowledge, our open-source replication achieves the closest reconstruction performance stated in MAGVIT-v2 (1.18 vs. 1.15 rFID on ImageNet 128$\times$128) and outperforms all other methods on the hallmark Imagenet and UCF benchmarks.
+Furthermore, we provide the visual tokenizer for text-conditional image generation with improved representational capacity by pretraining it on large-scale general-domain datasets.
+Our pretrained visual tokenizer achieves state-of-the-art zero-shot reconstruction performance on COCO and ImageNet, surpassing Cosmos~\citep{cosmos} and Llamagen~\citep{llamagen} significantly (Table~\ref{tab:pretrain_recon}).

+\item \textbf{{Integrating a super-large codebook with AR visual generation}}: Instead of simply following MAGVIT-v2 that leverages the vision-oriented design (i.e., mask generative methods~\citep{maskgit} for visual synthesis), we seek to exploit the potential of such a large codebook in vanilla auto-regressive generation.
 To assist auto-regressive models in predicting with a super-large vocabulary, we factorize it into two sub-vocabulary of different sizes by asymmetric token factorization, and further introduce ``next sub-token prediction'' to enhance sub-token interaction for better generation quality.
-Our experiments on the standard visual generation dataset ImageNet suggest that, with the powerful tokenizer, the plain auto-regressive model exhibits superiority and scalability.
+Our experiments on the standard visual generation dataset ImageNet suggest that, with the powerful tokenizer, the plain auto-regressive model exhibits superiority and scalability. \end{itemize}